Hostile Takeover

 The other drone seemed to tense, exhaling exhaust, but said nothing.

 J ignored her.
 “Three: Composure.
 We are the face of JcJenson here on Copper-9, and merciless disassembly is no excuse not to look your best!
 A disassembly drone doesn’t just make first impression, but last impression.
-Our aesthetic ought to be devastating, and we should look as sharp as any blade.
+Our aesthetic ought to be devastating, as sharp as any blade.
 I pride myself on my carefully maintained appearance.”

 “Yeah, I can tell.”